thisdot/starter.dev/starters/express-typescript-typeorm-postgres/README.md

 In order to start up your API in dev mode with an active database connection, please follow the following steps:

 1. create a `.env` file.
 For the defaults, copy the contents of the `.env.example` file's content into it.
-2. run `npm run db:init`
+2. run `npm run infrastructure:start`
-3. run `npm run db:start`
+3. run `npm run dev`

-The above steps will make sure your API connects to the database instance that gets started up with docker.
-When you finish work, run `npm run db:stop` to stop your database container.
+The above steps will make sure your API connects to the database and redis instances that gets started up with docker.
+When you finish work, run `npm run infrastructure:stop` to stop your database and redis containers.

 ### Seeding

 In the `src/db/run-seeders.ts` file, we provide a script to seed the database with intial values, using TypeOrm.
 Under the `src/db/seeding` folder, you can find the `TechnologySeeder` class, that seeds values into the database as an example.

-In order to be seed the database, first you must set up the infrastructure, by running `npm run infrastructure:init`.
+In order to seed the database, you need to do the following steps:

-After the database is initialised, set up your `.env` file to provide the necessary environment variables (use the `.env.example` file) for the database connection and run `npm run dev` to start up your API.

-The API will start up for the first time and will set up the tables and schemas, then run your seeder by running the `npm run db:seed` command.

-For local development, the db:init method also mounts the `pg_data` folder with the `-v $PWD/pg_data:/var/lib/postgresql/data` command, therefore, your data is kept locally for you.

-Running `npm run db:delete` will delete everything and allows you to re-initialize your database from zero.
+1. create a `.env` file.
+For the defaults, copy the contents of the `.env.example` file's content into it.
+2. run `npm run infrastructure:start`
+3. run `npm run db:seed`

+### Reset infrastructure

+If you for some reason need to clear the contents of your database and you want to reinitialise it, delete the `misc/pg_data` folder and delete the postgres docker container.
+After that the next `infrastructure:start` command will start up as it would the first time.

+If you would like to clear your redis cache and reinitialise it, delete the `misc/cache_conf` and the `misc/cache_data` folders and delete the cache docker container.

+If you would like to clear your redis queue and reinitialise it, delete the `misc/queue_conf` and the `misc/queue_data` folders and delete the queue docker container.

 ### Production build